sajeevmayandi/kafka-demo/README.md

 2)  This step configures the database with the database table.
 The default database in aiven is defaultdb .
 After the successful completion of the step database will have  table by the name "kafka_data" created in the public  schema.Streaming data gets dumped into this table as TEXT in column "msg".
-    Every time you run this application it will drops the table recreate the table
+    Every time you run this application it will drops the table recreate the tables, triggers and materialized views

-e.g. #  python3.8 config.py
+e.g. #  python3.8 config.py <schema_file>

 3) Start the Kafka cluster, if it’s not running

 4) The step will stream the data from the files present in the directory  specified in directory "data_dir".
 As part of the demo I have some demo files containing data in this directory by the name "CSV".
 When the program is run it will sort and stream all the files and send the data on the specified topic_name. if the topic is not there it will create  the topic programmatically.
 The program uses certificate based authentication using SSL.
-Please pass cert ,pem file and keys  as a part of the usage to connect with aiven kafka cloud.
+Please pass cert ,pem file and keys
+   as a part of the usage to connect with aiven kafka cloud.

 Usage: streamtokafka <topic_name> <broker_ip:portno> <data_dir> <stream_freq> <ca> <cert> <key>